sony/mct_quantizers/README.md

 ### Requirements

-To use MCT Quantizers, one of the supported frameworks, Tensorflow/PyTorch, needs to be installed.
+To use MCT Quantizers, you need to have one of the supported frameworks, Tensorflow or PyTorch, installed.

-For use with Tensorflow please install the packages:
+For use with Tensorflow, please install the following packages:
 [tensorflow](https://www.tensorflow.org/install),
 [tensorflow-model-optimization](https://www.tensorflow.org/model_optimization/guide/install)

-For use with PyTorch please install the packages:
+For use with PyTorch, please install the following package:
 [torch](https://pytorch.org/)

-Also, a [requirements](requirements.txt) file can be used to set up your environment.
+You can also use the [requirements](requirements.txt) file to set up your environment.

 ## License
 [Apache License 2.0](LICENSE.md).